CarlGao4/Demucs-Gui/README.md

 ### Accelerate with AMD GPU (Linux only)
 1. Install Python (and git if you'd like to clone this repository) to your system.
-2. Download zip of this branch and extract it to a folder, or clone this repository and switch to this branch.
+2. Clone this repository and switch to this branch.
 You should run `git submodule update --init --recursive` since 1.1a2 version.
 3. *Skip this step if you don't need to switch the default version of PyTorch.* Install torch with cuda under intructions on [pyTorch official website](https://pytorch.org/get-started/locally/#start-locally).
 There is no requirement of cuda version, but the version of torch should be 2.0.x (2.1.0 and higher will cause errors sometimes)
 4. Use pip to install all packages in [requirements_rocm.txt](requirements_rocm.txt).
 ```bash